ColemanFarv/ros2_ws/README.md

 # Mycobot 280 with ROS2 Humble, ROS2 control and MoveIt2

-This project involves controlling a Mycobot 280 robot using ROS 2, MoveIt!, and Gazebo simulation.
+This description involves controlling a Mycobot 280 robot using ROS 2, MoveIt!, and Gazebo simulation.
 The system allows for sending desired poses to the robot, launching ROS 2 control simulations, and running the robot in a real environment.

 ## Features